jmjohnson3/NFL_Analytics_SportsBetting/README.md

 pull via these providers, or combine both approaches.
 The coverage reports and paper-trade guardrails continue to operate exactly as before; the automated sync merely helps you reach the 90% threshold with less manual data entry.

+### Optional coverage-specific player tweaks

+If you track how players perform against different defensive coverages, you can layer those tendencies onto the model outputs without retraining:

+- Add `data/team_coverage_scheme.csv` with columns `team` (NFL abbreviation) and `coverage_type` (`man` or `zone`).
+- Add `data/coverage_adjustments.csv` with columns `player`, `coverage_type`, and
+  `adjustment_pct`.
+Positive values boost the player’s projections vs. that coverage; negative values dampen them. `adjustment_pct` can be provided as a decimal (0.10 = +10%) or percentage (10 = +10%).
+- The loader is disabled by default; set custom paths via `NFL_TEAM_COVERAGE_PATH` and `NFL_COVERAGE_ADJUSTMENTS_PATH` if you store the files elsewhere.

+During prop generation, the script scales the per-player quantiles and median for passing/receiving markets (and anytime TD probabilities) when both a team coverage tag and a player rule are present.